JHUDMC/Manual/LabOperations.md

 ---
 ## Equipment Checkouts
-This guide refers to the physical process of handling checkouts and checkins.
-Refer to BookIt guides for more information on managing the software.
+Note: This guide refers to the physical process of handling checkouts and checkins.
+Refer to [BookIt guides](Systems.md#bookit-1) for more information on managing the software.

 Checking cage equipment in and out is a core component of working at the DMC.
 It is the responsibility of the patron to check that every kit's components is present on the way out, and the responsibility of the DMC staff to check everything on the way in.

-NOTE: Always try to show patrons how to find BookIt from our website and make a reservation themselves.
+Always try to show patrons how to find BookIt from our website and make a reservation themselves.
 This will ensure the proper authorizations are being followed and that they are getting what they need.

 ### Checking Out Equipment
 1. Ensure that the patron has made a reservation themselves.
 If not, show them to the computer by the front door where they can make their own.